DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/action.md

 # Action Component Reference

-A React component that is used for sharing of a function among other plugins within a plugin based compoent.
+A React component that shares a function among other plugins within a plugin based compoent.

 ## User reference